 - A Help Desk at the Forum with information about venues, parking, disabled toilets etc.

-- Quiet areas in The Forum and Chapelfield Gardens to rest
+- Quiet areas in the Library in The Forum and Wellbeing Tents in Chapelfield Gardens

 - British Sign Language (BSL) interpreter for Opening Ceremony, Question Time and speeches